crankyoldgit/IRremoteESP8266/docs/doxygen_index.md

 typically a step of last resort.

 #### Reducing code size & flash usage.
-You can disable most protocols by either modifying the appropriate `#define`s in [IRremoteESP8266.h](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/src/IRremoteESP8266.h) or passing the appropriate compile-time flags, as documented in the same file.
+You can disable most protocols by either modifying the appropriate `#&zwj;define`s in [IRremoteESP8266.h](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/src/IRremoteESP8266.h) or passing the appropriate compile-time flags, as documented in the same file.